Vaddo/languanizr.js/README.md

 - `attrScan`: Define here what attributes should be searching for placeholders.
               By default the script searching the HTML text and the attributes `["alt", "value", "title"]` for placeholders.

+- `removeSelectors`: If you want to remove the `data-languanize` attribute after the translating, set this property to `true`.
+                     Default is `false`.

+> **HINT**: For better performance set this property to `true`, because every time the DOM changes,
+            the script iterate through all `data-langunize` attributes to check the text.
+            If you needed max translation support for dynamic content, set it to `false`.

 ---